The Behavioral Risk Infrastructure · The Systemic Collision Audit™

 A flow architecture, not a forecast.

 Every operator inside healthcare today is a node in this flow.
-What follows traces what the reactive economy already costs per million commercially insured lives — across six lanes and the substrate that now measures the 93% upstream.
+What follows is what the reactive economy already costs per million commercially insured lives — across six cost channels and the substrate that now measures the 93% upstream.
 Every dollar anchored to federal administrative data or peer-reviewed research.
 No vendor surveys, no consulting estimates, no industry attestations.

 01 · Documented Extraction